-1. has been convicted, adjudged guilty by a court, plead guilty, non contest, or nolocontendere to any crime in any state, territory, or country, whether or not a sentence was imposed, including any pending criminal charges or unresolved arrests (excluding minor traffic violations).
+- been convicted, adjudged guilty by a court, plead guilty, no contest, or nolocontendere to any crime in any state, territory, or country, whether or not a sentence was imposed, including any pending criminal charges or unresolved arrests (excluding minor traffic violations).
 This includes expunged offenses and deferred adjudications with or without prejudice of guilt.
 Please note that DUI's, DWI's, and PI's must be reported and are not considered minor traffic violations.
-(One time minor in possession (MIP) or minor in consumption (MIC) do not need to be disclosed.
-If you have two or more MIPs or MICs you must report these to the board.

-- 2. has any criminal charges pending, including unresolved arrests. - 3. has any been refused a license by any licensing authority or ever had a license revoked, annulled, cancelled, accepted surrender of, suspended, placed on probation, refused to renew a professional license or certificate held by you now or previously, or ever fined, censured, reprimanded, or otherwise disciplined you. - 4. has, within the last five years, been addicted to and/or treated for the used of alcohol or any other drug? - 5. has, within the last five years, been diagnosed with, treated or hospitalized for schizophrenia, and/or psychotic disorders, bipolar disorder, paranoid personality disorder, antisocial personality disorder, or borderline personality disorder.
+One time minor in possession (MIP) or minor in consumption (MIC) does not need to be disclosed.
+If you have two or more MIPs or MICs you must report these to the board; - any criminal charges pending, including unresolved arrests; - been refused a license by any licensing authority or ever had a license revoked, annulled, cancelled, accepted surrender of, suspended, placed on probation, refused to renew a professional license or certificate held by you now or previously, or ever fined, censured, reprimanded, or otherwise disciplined you; - within the last five years, been addicted to and/or treated for the use of alcohol or any other drug; - within the last five years, been diagnosed with, treated or hospitalized for schizophrenia, and/or psychotic disorders, bipolar disorder, paranoid personality disorder, antisocial personality disorder, or borderline personality disorder.